Isaiah 30 - Outline of Isaiah (Book Notes menu page)

 Alternate translation: "...therefore have I named her, Arrogance, that doeth nothing."
 [Darby]

-The word for 'strength' or 'arrogance' {HB=rahab} is occasionally used as a disparaging name for Egypt (eg., Psa 89:10; Isa 51:9,10).
+This word for 'strength' or 'arrogance' {HB=rahab, bluster} is occasionally used as a disparaging name for Egypt (eg., Psa 89:10; Isa 51:9,10).
 Egypt boasted of her strength.
-Israel trusted in Egypt's strength.
+Israel trusted in Egypt's boast.
 But Egypt's strength would fail them.

 Israel will find true strength, when they wait upon the LORD (cp. v.15).